elegant-scipy/elegant-scipy/sphinx/content/ch1.md

 from [The Cancer Genome Atlas (TCGA) project](http://cancergenome.nih.gov/).
 We've already cleaned and sorted the data for you, so you can use `data/counts.txt.bz2` in the book repository.
-%TODO: CROSS-DOC REF
-In Chapter 2 we will be using this gene expression data to predict mortality in skin cancer patients, reproducing a simplified version of [Figures 5A and 5B](http://www.cell.com/action/showImagesData?pii=S0092-8674%2815%2900634-0) of a [paper](http://dx.doi.org/10.1016/j.cell.2015.05.044) from the TCGA consortium.
+In {doc}`Chapter 2 <ch2>` we will be using this gene expression data to predict mortality in skin cancer patients, reproducing a simplified version of [Figures 5A and 5B](http://www.cell.com/action/showImagesData?pii=S0092-8674%2815%2900634-0) of a [paper](http://dx.doi.org/10.1016/j.cell.2015.05.044) from the TCGA consortium.
 But first we need to get our heads around the biases in our data, and think about how we could improve it.

 ### Reading in the Data with `pandas`